 In conclusion, if the prenuptial agreement was created by a competent, experienced prenuptial attorney, the likelihood of a divorce settlement increases greatly.
 If a poorly drafted, hurried, or unfair prenuptial agreement is drafted, the chances of a settlement decrease significantly, and the chances that the matter will be litigated to attack the validity of the prenuptial agreement increase.
 This is especially true for affluent couples where a spouse has the means and incentive to litigate the matter.

-Contact An Expert Prenuptial Agreement Lawyer
+Contact an Expert Prenuptial Agreement Lawyer

 If you are considering marriage and need a prenuptial agreement, contact our attorneys well before the wedding date.
 If you are faced with a divorce and have a signed prenuptial agreement, schedule a time to discuss its potential impact on a possible divorce settlement.
 Please call us at 616-285-0808 to schedule your complimentary meeting.